 Skippers Canyon Road, New Zealand

 This unpaved road was carved out of the side of a New Zealand mountain 140 years ago, and today, it’s so dangerous that standard drivers’ insurance won’t cover you should you run into trouble.
 Encounter another vehicle and it’s highly likely you’ll have to reverse for up to 2 miles before you find a passing point.
 The miners who built it had only hand drills and gunpowder at their disposal, so it’s understandable that it took 20 years to complete.
 Don’t be surprised if it looks familiar; the road was a backdrop for Mission: Impossible Fallout and several Lord of the Rings movies.
 If you drive on any of these roads, you’ll want to remember these driving rules you’ve probably forgotten since driving school.

 A narrow, winding road stuck to the side of Morocco’s Atlas Mountains, the Tizi-n-Test was blasted out of the rock in the 1920s and became the first modern road link between Marrakech and the Souss plains.
 The steep drops mean it’s best avoided if you suffer from vertigo, and local drivers are known to whiz along it at frightening speeds, ignoring rules of the road followed in other parts of the world.
 The lack of barriers means it should only be attempted in daylight, and during the winter landslides and avalanches occur on an almost daily basis.
 On the plus side, you’ll enjoy beautiful views of the Atlas mountains, the gorges of Moulay Brahim, and the Souss Valley.
-Next, check out the 12 most dangerous places in the world—if you dare.
+After you survive the most dangerous roads in the world, move on to the 12 most dangerous places in the world!